On Polyhedral Formulas for Kirillov-Reshetikhin Modules: Introduction

 \section{Introduction}

-Let $\g$ be a complex simple Lie algebra.
-The Kirillov-Reshetikhin (KR) modules constitutes an important family of finite-dimensional irreducible representations of the quantum affine algebra $\uqghat$.
-An interesting problem is to understand how a KR module or their tensor product decomposes into irreducible $U_q(\mathfrak{g})$-modules.
-The fermionic formula by Kirillov and Reshetikhin \cite{MR906858}, proven through a series of works \cite{MR1745263, MR1993360, MR2254805, MR2428305}, gives an answer to this question by expressing the multiplicity of each irreducible summand as a certain combinatorial rule.
-However, it is difficult to use in practice, and it is often desirable to have a more explicit and computationally cheaper way of decomposing a single KR module.
+Let $\g$ be a~complex simple Lie algebra.
+The Kirillov--Reshetikhin (KR) modules constitute an important family of finite-dimensional irreducible representations of the quantum affine algebra~$\uqghat$.
+For each node $a$ of the Dynkin diagram of $\g$ and $m\in \Z_{\geq 0}$, we use the notation \smash{$W^{(a)}_m$} for the corresponding Kirillov--Reshetikhin module and \smash{$\res W^{(a)}_m$} for its restriction to a~$\uqg$-module.
+An interesting problem is to understand how such a~module, or a~tensor product of such modules, decomposes into irreducible $U_q(\mathfrak{g})$-modules.
+Kirillov and Reshetikhin introduced the fermionic formula~\cite{MR906858} to describe such a~decomposition; it was originally formulated as a~conjecture based on insights from the Bethe ansatz in quantum spin chains, and is often interpreted as a~combinatorial completeness of the Bethe ansatz.
+This conjecture has since been proved through a~series of works including, among others, \cite{MR2428305,MR1745263, MR2254805, MR1993360}, and it provides an answer to this question by expressing the multiplicity of each irreducible summand using a~certain combinatorial rule.
+Kleber's algorithm gives an efficient way to compute branching rules from the fermionic formula for fixed inputs~\cite{MR1436775}; nevertheless, for a~family of single KR modules depending on the parameter $m$, it is still desirable to have a~closed decomposition formula that is more explicit and computationally cheaper to use.
+In this sense, Kleber's algorithm is complementary to the present approach: computations based on the fermionic formula, including Kleber's algorithm, can provide useful data for guessing closed formulas, while the method of this paper is designed to verify a~proposed closed formula uniformly in the parameter $m$.

-If $\g$ is of classical type, there is a well-known explicit formula called the domino removal rule.
-It is a polyhedral formula in the sense that the highest weight of an irreducible summand with non-zero multiplicity is characterized as a lattice point in a suitable bounded polyhedron.
-Even when $\g$ is of exceptional type, a polyhedral formula still seems to exist, but an irreducible summand with multiplicity greater than one may appear.
-Such a formula with multiplicity remains largely conjectural \cite{MR1745263}, and furthermore, even a conjectural formula has not been written completely (for example, in type $E_7$, $E_8$, or $F_4$).
-In fact, the only known polyhedral formula with multiplicity is when $\g$ is of type $G_2$ \cite{MR2372556} by Chari and Moura.
-Since their method is rather specific to type $G_2$, it seems difficult to adapt it to other cases in general.
+If $\g$ is of classical type, there is a~well-known explicit formula often called the domino removal rule, which was proved in~\cite{MR1836791}.
+It is a~polyhedral formula in the sense that the highest weight of an irreducible summand with non-zero multiplicity is characterized as a~lattice point in a~suitable bounded polyhedron.
+Even when $\g$ is of exceptional type, a~polyhedral formula still seems to exist, although an irreducible summand with a~multiplicity greater than one may appear.
+Conjectural polyhedral formulas with multiplicities were proposed in~\cite{MR1745263} for several exceptional nodes, and many of these conjectures have since been verified, notably in~\cite{MR4114424}.
+However, explicit polyhedral formulas are still not available for all exceptional nodes.
+Throughout the paper, we use the same convention for enumerating the nodes of the Dynkin diagram as in~\cite{MR1745263}.
+The known explicit polyhedral formulas with nontrivial multiplicities are those for type $G_2$ \cite{MR2238884}, and the cases~${(F_4,a=2)}$, $(E_6,a=3)$, $(E_7,a=2)$, and $(E_8,a=2)$ treated in~\cite{MR4114424}.